 Marriage and Family

 The burden of balancing a royal workload with a military career would be eased with a beautiful, talented wife.
-On June 8th, 1961, the Duke married Katharine Worsley, making her the new Duchess of Kent.
+On June 8th, 1961, the Edward married Katharine Worsley, making her the new Duchess of Kent.

 Just before their marriage, Edward’s mother Marina requested that she be known as HRH Princess Marina, Duchess of Kent rather than HRH The Dowager Duchess of Kent.
 Her niece, Queen Elizabeth II, allowed Marina to revert to her previous princely style as a Princess of Greece and Denmark.